Guard Lieutenant M.S. Likhovid, 1943-44 gg. Photo school №25 / lug-school25.ucoz.ru

 Future ace M.S.
 Likhovid was born 28 February 1922 in the village.
 Mogritsa (Sumy region) in a peasant family.
 In the mid-thirties, the family moved to Lugansk.
 In 1936, Likhovid entered the newly opened secondary school No. 25 and got a job at a steam locomotive plant.
 In 1938, he graduated from high school with a gold medal.

-After graduating from high school, M. Likhovid went to the capital for admission to the Moscow Institute of Civil Air Fleet Engineers.
-In parallel with training, he was engaged in an aero club and mastered the skills of controlling aircraft.
+After graduating from high school, M. Likhovid went to the capital to enter the Moscow Institute of Civil Air Engineers fleet.
+In parallel with training, he studied at the flying club and mastered the skills of controlling aircraft.
 After completing training, in 1940 the future pilot went to the Red Army.
 Given the existing education, the Red Army soldier Likhovid was sent to the Kachin flight school.

 In May 1941 M.S.
 Likhovid graduated with a degree in fighter pilot and received epaulettes of a senior sergeant.
 Soon the war began, and the young pilot was assigned.
 He was sent to Voznesensk (Odessa Military District), where the formation of the 298 th fighter aviation regiment was underway.

 Likhovid with a friend during training in flight business.
 Photo school №25 / lug-school25.ucoz.ru

 The command of the regiment understood the insufficient level of training of the young pilots and was in no hurry to send them into battle.
 Only at the end of the summer M. Likhovid and his comrades completed the study of the staff of the regiment and began training in flying skills.
 Meanwhile, the more experienced pilots of the 298 IAP took part in air battles with might and main.